 bdr.consensus\kv\store

 Stores value in the consistent KV Store.

 Returns the timestamp of the value expiration time.
 This function depends on ttl.
-If ttl is NULL, then this function returns true = true
+If ttl is NULL, then this function returns infinity.
+If the value was deleted, it returns -infinity.